Stock Market Investing

 Practical Example

-If the investor also had another stock where they incurred a $5,000 loss, they could use this additional loss to reduce their taxable income by $3,000 and carry the remaining $2,000 forward to the next tax year.
+If that same investor also had a separate position with a $5,000 loss, they could use the first $3,000 of it to reduce their ordinary taxable income for the year, then carry the remaining $2,000 forward into the next tax year.
+Small moves like this, compounded year after year, make a real difference to your overall wealth position.

 Important Considerations for Tax-Loss Harvesting